ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 A DNS server value of 9.9.9.9 might not be reachable if you don't have a public IP.
 This can cause the LPAR to hang during startup.
 Go with the default DNS server value of 127.0.0.1 to avoid this issue.
 As of now, you can add up to 20 DNS servers.
 The DNS IP addresses must be separated by commas.

-## Delete Cloud Connection
+## Deleting a Cloud connection
-{: #delte-cloud-connection}
+{: #delte-Cloud-connection}

-Use the following command to delete the Cloud Connection.
+Use the following command to delete the Cloud connection:

 ```
 ibmcloud pi connection-delete CONNECTION_ID
 ```
 {: codeblock}

-If you delete the Cloud Connection, subnets attached to that Cloud Connection are automatically detach.
+If you delete the Cloud connection, subnets that are attached to Cloud connection are automatically detached.
 {: note}

 ## Setting up high availability over Cloud Connections